 - Paint rocks (with acrylic paint or paint pen).

 Rocks are ultimately the most affordable way to mark your different plants in the garden.
-It gives the garden a truly natural feel.
-The only potential drawback is that they may collect dirt when it rains, obscuring the writing.
-If you find tall enough rocks or plan to use mulch on your soil, this becomes a non-issue.
+The result is a much more natural looking garden.
+The only potential drawback is that they will likely get dirty when it rains, obscuring the writing.

 Steps:

-- Get some wood sticks and black duct tape (either gorilla tape or gaffer tape work fine)
+- Get some skewers and black duct tape (either gorilla tape or gaffer tape work fine)

 - Use 4-6 inch pieces of tape, folding them over the top of each wood stick.